jeffersonnnn/ZEclipse/DOCUMENTATION.md

 - **State Consistency**: Each hop maintains and verifies the complete transfer state
 - **Cleanup**: Intermediate states are properly cleaned up after each hop

-BlackoutSOL implements a multi-hop architecture where funds travel through a series of intermediate hops before reaching their final destination.
+ZEclipse implements a multi-hop architecture where funds travel through a series of intermediate hops before reaching their final destination.
 This multi-hop approach is fundamental to achieving anonymization on the transparent Solana blockchain.

 #### How Anonymization Happens